silvia-eckert/J-rgens_Eckert_2024_FREAE/README.md

     code](https://learn.microsoft.com/en-gb/azure/developer/javascript/how-to/with-visual-studio-code/clone-github-repository?tabs=activity-bar)
     or
     [RStudio](https://argoshare.is.ed.ac.uk/healthyr_book/clone-an-existing-github-project-to-new-rstudio-project.html).
-3.  **Keep the structure** as it is, don’t rename the folders and R scripts already present.
+3.  **Keep the structure** as it is, don’t rename the folders or R scripts that are already present.
 4.  **Open the `.Rproj` file** in RStudio to initiate the cloned repository as an RStudio project.
 This will enable all R scripts to automatically detect the root directory of the project.